rubenk/pdns/docs/backends/random.rst

 - Module name: built in
 - Launch: ``random``

-This is a very silly backend which is discussed in the `Backends writer's guide <../appendix/backend-writers-guide.md#simple-backends>`__ as a demonstration on how to write a PowerDNS backend.
+This is a very silly backend which is discussed in the :doc:`Backends writer's guide <../appendices/backend-writers-guide>`. as a demonstration on how to write a PowerDNS backend.

 This backend knows about only one hostname, and only about its IP